ghoshal123/Card-OCR-Extract-Using-react-native-ML-kit/README.md

-📱 Card OCR & Verification – React Native
+📱 Card OCR & Verification App – React Native
 📌 Project Overview

-This project implements an ID Card OCR and verification flow in a React Native mobile application.
+This project implements a card capture and OCR-based verification flow in a React Native mobile application using react-native-vision-camera.

-The app allows users to capture or upload a card image, extract text using on-device OCR, and display the extracted information in a clean, user-friendly confirmation screen.
+The application allows users to capture a card image using the device camera, perform on-device OCR, and display the extracted information in a clean, user-friendly confirmation UI.

-The solution is designed to mirror real-world identity verification workflows commonly used in fintech and digital onboarding applications.
+The flow is designed to resemble real-world identity and document verification workflows.

 🎯 Key Features

+📷 Real-time camera integration using Vision Camera

-📸 Card image preview before processing
+🖼️ Card image preview before processing

 🔍 On-device OCR using Google ML Kit

 🧠 Automatic text extraction from card images

-🖥️ Structured and readable UI for extracted details
+🖥️ Structured and readable confirmation UI

-✅ Confirmation step before continuing

-⚠️ Robust error handling using try–catch
+⚠️ Robust error handling with try–catch

-🚀 Offline OCR processing (no server dependency)
+🚀 Offline processing (no backend required)

 🧩 User Flow

+User opens the camera screen

-User captures or uploads a card image
+Captures a card image using Vision Camera

-Image preview is displayed on the verification screen
+Image preview is shown for confirmation

 OCR is triggered on user action

-Relevant text fields are extracted from the image

-Extracted data is shown in a confirmation UI
+Extracted text is parsed into structured fields

+Details are displayed for user verification

-User verifies and proceeds to the next step
+User confirms and proceeds to the next step

 🛠️ Tech Stack

 React Native

+react-native-vision-camera

 @react-native-ml-kit/text-recognition